TheOnceAndFutureSmalltalker/vehicle_detection/writeup.md

 After reviewing several frames from the video, I decided to start Y axis searching at 400 - elimnating sky, trees, etc.  The larger the window dimension, the farther down the Y axis I went.
 I did not see a need to conduct the search all the way to the bottom of the image.

 #### X Axis Search
 I chose not to narrow the search along the X axis.
 This is because the road can swerve right or left.
 Also, as in the project video, the car is in the left most lane of 3 lanes and cars in the right most lane.
 In such cases, cars can appear at the far edges of the image.
+There are clear examples of this in the figures below.

 #### Other Considerations
-A final consideration in window search, is computation costs.
+A final consideration in window search is computation costs.
 The more windows, the longer it takes to process a frame.
 So any additional windows in the search need to provide a definite benefit for the cost.
 Several attempts at adding windows, new dimensions, etc. did not yield any significant increase in results.

-My final solution (although modified somewhat later) is as folows
+My final solution (although tweaked later) is as folows

 | Y start | Y stop | Window Size | Overlap |
 |-----|-----|-----|-----|